List of The Sandbaggers characters: Sir James Greenley

-The Head of SIS when the series begins, code-named "C".
+Greenley is the Head of SIS, code-named "C", when the series begins, and has been in the job only "a short time."
 A diplomat by training, Greenley is initially treated with suspicion by Burnside.
-Over the course of the first two series, Burnside comes to both trust and become fond of Greenley, who has the difficult task of balancing political as well as security concerns.
-Greenley becomes an almost paternal figure to Burnside, often protecting him from the consequences of his worst instincts and keeping the peace between Burnside and Matthew Peele, the deputy chief.
+Over the course of the first two series, Burnside develops trust in and an affection for Greenley, who has the difficult task of balancing political as well as security concerns.
+Greenley becomes an almost paternal figure to Burnside.
+While Greenley respects Burside's expertise and always considers his opinions seriously, Greenley is also firm in his decisions and does not tolerate Burnside's insubordination.
 He retires at the end of the second series as a result of angina, and Burnside is disappointed to see him replaced by the less benevolent John Tower Gibbs (Dennis Burgess), who remains C for the rest of the series.
-Greenley is played by Richard Vernon.
+Greenley often wears the crested tie of Merton College, Oxford.
+He is played by Richard Vernon.

 Sir Geoffrey Wellingham

 Sir Geoffrey Wellingham, KCMG, DSC is the Permanent Undersecretary of State at the Foreign and Commonwealth Office that oversees SIS.
 As Burnside's former father-in-law, he is Burnside's contact within Whitehall, and the two often share information and use each other.
 This avenue of communication is somewhat outside regular channels, and although it can be useful for both Burnside and SIS, the two men occasionally become adversaries when their agendas differ.
 Due to his background, experience, and position, Wellingham can be a formidable opponent for Burnside, and reminds him of that more than once.
-Wellingham appears in all but two episodes in the series and is played by Alan MacNaughtan.
+Wellingham wears the tie of the Royal Engineers frequently.
+He appears in all but two episodes in the series and is played by Alan MacNaughtan.

 Matthew Peele

 The Deputy Head of SIS, former Head of Hong Kong Station and, like Burnside, a career intelligence officer.
-Unlike Burnside, Peele has little field experience and is more concerned with going by the book, avoiding rocking the political boat, and furthering his own ambitions to higher rank.
-As a result, Peele often stands in opposition to Burnside, against what he sees as Burnside's recklessness, contempt for the proper chain of command, and lack of political tact.
-He is disliked by his subordinates and considered a tyrant with no opinions of his own, but proves himself just as committed to the security of Britain as Burnside; their relationship evolves over the course of the series to one of mutual respect (if still antagonistic).
+Unlike Burnside, Peele has little field experience and is more concerned with avoiding in-fighting with MI5, keeping politicians happy, and furthering his ambitions to higher rank.
+As a result, Peele often stands against what he sees as Burnside's recklessness, contempt for the proper chain of command, and lack of political tact.
+He is disliked by his subordinates and considered weak-willed, aloof, and easily manipulated, but on several occasions proves himself just as committed to the security of Britain as Burnside; their relationship evolves over the course of the series to one of mutual respect (if still antagonistic).
+Although his military service is never discussed, Peel wears a Royal Artillery tie occasionally.
 Peele appears in all but two episodes and is played by Jerome Willis.